ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-Winning Frontend with Next.js: Build Stunning UIs Fast and Focus on What Really Matters - <a href="https://medium.com/@rukaiah/winning-frontend-with-next-js-build-stunning-uis-fast-and-focus-on-what-really-matters-dad610dfe67e" target="_blank" rel="noopener noreferrer">link</a></h3>
+UI Feedback with Server-Side React in Next.js - <a href="https://medium.com/@will.suto/ui-feedback-with-server-side-react-in-next-js-564bbe080e5b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rukaiah`**
+✍️ **posted by `Will Suto`**

-<blockquote>Ever been there?
-You’ve got all these amazing features built, but the UI… not so much.</blockquote>
+<blockquote>Server-side rendering, or SSR, is a powerful feature in React that allows us to generate HTML for a webpage in the server.
+SSR has several…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>